dart-lang/tools/pkgs/coverage/README.md

 dart run coverage:test_with_coverage -- pkgs/foo/test pkgs/bar/test
 ```

 This would output coverage to ./coverage/ as normal.
+An important caveat is that
+the working directory of the tests will be the workspace's root directory.
+So
+this approach won't work if your tests assume that they are being run from the
+subpackage directory.

 [Full support](https://github.com/dart-lang/tools/issues/2083) for workspaces
 will likely be added in a future version.
 This will mean you won't need to
 explicitly specify the test directories: `dart run coverage:test_with_coverage`